A Woman of Purpose

 Michaëlle Jean was also deeply affected on a personal level by the terrible earthquake that ravaged her native land of Haiti during the last moments of her term.

 Filmed by her spouse, director Jean-Daniel Lafond, Michaëlle Jean: A Woman of Purpose is an intimate portrait culled from more than 600 hours of footage and notes taken during Jean’s five years in office.
 The documentary recounts the various stages of her remarkable journey, one that would result in Michaëlle Jean leaving her own unique stamp on the history of Canadian diplomacy.
 This intimate and sensitive portrait takes us behind the scenes, showing Jean’s own perspectives—and revealing her to be a sincere, independent, and strong stateswoman.

-The film is available for free online streaming from the ONFB website: nfb.ca/awomanofpurpose.
+The film is available from the ONFB website: nfb.ca/awomanofpurpose.

 Interview with Jean-Daniel Lafond